Nikki Haley casts some doubt on U.S. athletes at 2018 Winter Olympics

-Nikki Haley, America's ambassador to the United Nations, suggested that the United States' participation in next February's Winter Olympics in South Korea remains up in the air amid mounting provocations made by the North.
+Nikki Haley, America's ambassador to the United Nations, suggested that the United States' participation in February's Winter Olympics in South Korea remains up in the air amid mounting provocations by the North.

 Haley was asked Wednesday night on Fox News whether sending American athletes was a "done deal," and responded that the situation is an "open question."